MrSaighnal/ORSO/README.md

 ## FAQ

 - **I find a lot of domains, but many of them are offline.
 Why?**
-    - ORSO can reach out the history of a domain, an implementation to verify if a host is up will be available soon.
-I advice to check the obtained domains on archive.org, in order to get more information about your target.
+    - ORSO can reach out the history of a domain.
+An implementation to verify if a host is up will be available soon.
+I advise to check the obtained domains on archive.org, in order to get more information about your target.